 - Heat 1 tablespoon of water in a large pot or Dutch oven over medium-high heat.
 Add the mushrooms and the walnuts and cook until the all of the liquid has evaporated and the mushrooms have browned, about 8-10 minutes.
 Remove the mushroom/walnut mixture from the pot and set aside.
 (Don't clean out the pan; if there are areas of burned food, just scrape those out.)

-- Wipe out the food processor, and add the onion, carrots, celery and garlic.
-Process into a rough 'pulp,' about 30 seconds to 1 minute.
+- Make a soffritto.
+Wipe out the food processor, and add the onion, carrots, celery and garlic.
+Process into a rough 'pulp,' about 30 seconds.

 - Move the browned pulp aside to the edges of the pot, leaving an empty spot in the center.
 Add the tomato paste to the center of the pot, and cook about 5 minutes until it begins to brown and get dark, but not burn.
 (Keep stirring and scraping, adding water 1 teaspoon at a time and reducing heat a bit only if things start to get too dark or burn.)
 When the tomato paste has browned, stir it into the vegetable pulp.

-- Add the red wine (or vinegar, if using instead) to the pot to deglaze (loosen) and scrape up all of the brown bits ("fond") that have formed in the pan--this adds flavor!
+- Add the wine (or vinegar and 1 cup of water) to the pot to deglaze (loosen) and scrape up all of the brown bits ("fond") that have formed in the pan--this adds flavor!

 - Add the mushroom/walnut mixture, and stir well to combine everything.